ffoissey/malloc_protection_checker/README.md

 ## Run:

-- First clone this repo.
+- First, clone this repo.
 - Compile your program as usual, without changing anything.
 - Then, Run the script "malloc_checker.sh" with this usage: